IF THESE WALLS COULD TALK

 About

-Ken Daniels is a Canadian-born broadcaster who is the play-by-play announcer for the Detroit Red Wings of the National Hockey League, now in his 25th season.
-Prior to joining the Red Wings, he was best known as a broadcaster with CBC Sports.
+Ken Daniels is a Canadian-born broadcaster who is the play-by-play announcer for the Detroit Red Wings of the National Hockey League, now in his 3rd decade with the team.
+Prior to joining the Red Wings, he was best known as a broadcaster with CBC Sports, HNIC and Toronto Maple Leafs’ Radio.
 In 2016, Ken tragically lost his son to addiction and has since become the leading voice against predatory practices in the addiction treatment industry.
 Read Ken’s full bio here.

 0